 What should you do if you cannot file your Indiana individual income tax return by the due date?
 Here's what you need to know:

-- You paid at least 90% of the tax expected to be owed by the original April 18, 2022, due date, and
+- You pay at least 90% of the tax expected to be owed by the original April 18, 2023, due date, and

-- The remaining balance due is paid in full by November 14, 2022.
+- The remaining balance due (including interest) is paid in full no later than Nov.
+15, 2023.

 Indiana Department of Revenue

 Active Duty: Military personnel on active duty outside of the U.S. and Puerto Rico will be allowed an automatic 60-day extension.

 Serving in a Combat Zone: Military personnel serving in a combat zone have an automatic extension of 180 days after leaving the combat zone.
 If hospitalized outside the U.S. as a result of this service, the 180-day extension period starts upon release from the hospital.